 3. The elderly

-The elderly are at particular risk for not having sufficiently developed Lean Body Mass due to their tendency to lose muscle as a result of increasing inactivity.
-This impacts their ability to care for themselves as they age and puts them at greater risk of falling and broken bones.
+It is common for the elderly to have low Lean Body Mass due to their tendency to lose muscle as a result of decreased activity.
+This impacts their ability to stay mobile as they age and puts them at greater risk of falling and breaking bones.

 UPPER/LOWER MUSCLE IMBALANCE